markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Wrapper methods
 - Filter methods

 There are several ways in which we can select features.
-I am not going to go into much detail because this is not the scope of this course but just to give you a flavor.

-There are three umbrella terms under which we group the different feature selection algorithms.
+I am not going to go into much detail because this is not the scope of this course, but just to give you a flavor, there are three umbrella terms under which we group the different feature selection algorithms.

-One group corresponds to the embedded methods.
+- One group corresponds to the embedded methods.

-Another group to the wrapper methods.
+- Another group to the wrapper methods.

-And then we have as well the filter methods.
+- And then we have as well the filter methods.

 All of these group of algorithms have advantages and disadvantages.
 Let's go over them.

+### Filter methods
-Let's for example think about filter methods among the filter methods we find for example simple statistical

-tests like ANOVA or keys squared.
+Let's for example think about filter methods.
+Among the filter methods we find for example simple statistical tests like ANOVA or keys squared.
 These methods are independent of the algorithms we intend to build at the end and they discriminate

 features based only on the features characteristics.